-1. Cat Ba Cannon Fort, April 2018.
+April 2018.
 Feeling a bit disillusioned with the grubby main drag of Cat Ba Town?
 Fear not, there are several spots of real beauty within walking distance.
-The pick of the bunch is the island’s historical cannon fort.
-Follow the signs from the town and work your way up a hill to the fort’s ticketed entrance.
+The pick of the bunch is the island’s historical Cat Ba Cannon Fort.
+Follow the signs from the town and work your way up the hill to the fort’s ticketed entrance.

-3. Cat Ba Cannon Fort, April 2018.
-The fort was built in 1942 by the French, while the Japanese later constructed gun emplacements and tunnels during World War II.
+April 2018.
+Cat Ba Cannon Fort was built in 1942 by the French, while the Japanese later constructed gun emplacements and tunnels during World War II.
 This 138mm anti warship cannon, with a range of 40km, is one of several cool installations to check out.
 There is very little in the way of English information.

-4. Cat Ba Cannon Fort, April 2018.
-Jaw-dropping views can be enjoyed from the summit, though you’ll have to walk through The Fortress Café to soak it all up and access the viewing platform.
+April 2018.
+Jaw-dropping views over Halong Bay can be enjoyed from the summit, though you’ll have to walk through The Fortress Café to soak it all up and access the viewing platform.
 Expect the café owner to start hassling you for drinks the second you arrive.
 Look, there he is in the background.
 He’s got his eye on you.

 Like this?
 Then take a look at my other articles from Cat Ba Island.

-And I’ve written many more 5s from all over Vietnam.
+And I’ve written many more pieces from all over Vietnam.